Lyf1217/Litrojan/README.md

 ![](https://i.imgur.com/am6arbP.png)

 # Litrojan
-Lite User Interface for Trojan
+Lite User Interface for Trojan, an unidentifiable mechanism that helps you bypass GFW.

 ### How to use
 - Download exe from release download or compile from source